Ferrari SF1000

 The Ferrari SF1000 (also known by its internal name, Project 671) is a Formula One racing car designed and constructed by Scuderia Ferrari, which competed in the 2020 Formula One World Championship.

 The SF1000 was driven by Sebastian Vettel and Charles Leclerc in 2020.
-The car was planned to make its competitive debut at the 2020 Australian Grand Prix, but this was delayed when the race was called off due to the COVID-19 pandemic, and the next nine events were postponed or cancelled as well.
+The car was planned to make its competitive debut at the 2020 Australian Grand Prix.
+However, this was delayed when the race was called off due to the COVID-19 pandemic, and the next nine events were either postponed or cancelled as well.
 The SF1000 ultimately made its debut at the 2020 Austrian Grand Prix.